hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 ## 5.5.
 Enabling Client TLS/SSL

-You can use TLS/SSL to secure the connection between the clients and members.
-If you want to enable TLS/SSL for the client-cluster connection, you should set an SSL configuration.
+You can use TLS/SSL to secure client-member connections.
+You should set an SSL configuration if you want to enable TLS/SSL for the client-cluster connection.
 Please see [TLS/SSL section](#91-tlsssl).

-As explained in the TLS/SSL section, Hazelcast members have key stores used to identify themselves (to other members) and Hazelcast Node.js clients have certificate authorities used to define which members they can trust.
+As explained in the TLS/SSL section, Hazelcast members have key stores used to identify themselves (to other members), and Hazelcast Node.js clients have certificate authorities used to define which members they can trust.
 Hazelcast has the mutual authentication feature which allows the Node.js clients also to have their private keys and public certificates, and members to have their certificate authorities so that the members can know which clients they can trust.
 See the